-The great majority of Italian sculptors chose to use the so-called lost-wax technique.
-Many of the earliest of these small bronzes were cast solid and by the direct method (64.304.1).
-In this, the simplest of methods, the statuette was first carefully modeled in beeswax and then rods of wax were attached to convenient positions such as the underside of the feet.
-Next, both the statuette and the attached rods, excluding their tips, were coveredor "invested,” to use the proper foundry termwith a refractory material such as potter’s clay and the clay was allowed to dry.
-The whole assembly was heated in a furnace which both fired the clay and burned out the wax (hence the term “lost wax”).
-The investment was now a hollow ceramic mold pierced with the holes"sprues"left in the clay by the wax rods.
+Although they have always been called bronzes, that is, made of copper and tin, many of these works were actually alloys of copper and zinc and thus more properly brasses.
+The great majority of Italian sculptors chose to fabricate small bronzes using the so-called lost-wax technique, and many of the earliest of these bronzes were cast solid and by the direct method (64.304.1).
+In this, the simplest of methods, the statuette was first carefully modeled in beeswax, and then rods of wax were attached to convenient positions such as the underside of the feet.
+Next, both the statuette and the attached rods, excluding their tips, were covered—or “invested,” to use the proper foundry term—with a refractory material such as potter’s clay, and the clay was allowed to dry.
+The whole assembly was heated in a furnace that both fired the clay and burned out the wax (hence the term “lost wax”).
+The investment was now a hollow ceramic mold pierced with the holes—”sprues”—left in the clay by the wax rods.
 The mold was then filled with molten metal through one of the tubular sprues, while the other sprue released the suddenly heated air inside the mold, thus ensuring that the mold fully filled with metal.
 After cooling, the clay mold was broken away, revealing the original wax model as well as the sprues, now transformed into metal.
 The sprues were cut away and the bronze surface worked with tools (“chased”) to the desired degree of finish.

-No later than the last quarter of the fifteenth century, Italian sculptors began to use methods to cast bronzes without destroying their original modelso-called indirect casting.
-The earliest sculptor known to have routinely used indirect casting was Antico of Mantua (ca. 14601528).
-His bronzes show a total mastery of indirect lost-wax casting (55.93).
+While the direct lost-wax method was capable of casting models of great delicacy and complexity, it had two great disadvantages.
+If, for any reason, the casting failed, the wax model—the sculptor’s entire work—was lost forever, since the model had been destroyed during the firing of the mold.
+Furthermore, even if the casting was successful, only one bronze could be produced from a sculptor’s model.
+Given these drawbacks of direct casting, there was great incentive to develop a technique that did not endanger the original model.
+No later than the last quarter of the fifteenth century, Italian sculptors began to use methods to cast bronzes without destroying their original model—so-called indirect casting.
+The earliest sculptor known to have routinely used indirect casting was Antico of Mantua (ca. 1460–1528), whose bronzes show a total mastery of the technique (55.93).
 Ironically, indirect casting was well known to the Greeks as early as the seventh century B.C.
 (1972.118.54).
 However, since no description of indirect casting had survived from antiquity, the method was not known to Renaissance artists.
-We do not know whether indirect casting was reinvented in the fifteenth century or merely revived, since at least some indirect casting was practiced during the Middle Ages.
+We do not know whether it was reinvented in the fifteenth century or merely revived, since at least some indirect casting was practiced during the Middle Ages.

-Most bronzes are actually hollow cast.
+Most bronzes are actually hollow-cast.
 One method of hollow casting is to allow the molten wax in the dampened mold to only partially harden and then pour out the excess wax, leaving the mold lined with a thin shell of wax.
 This shell is then filled with plaster to form the “core.”
 To ensure that the final bronze has walls of uniform thickness, this core must be securely fixed in place within the final casting mold.
 This can be done by penetrating the wax shell down to the core surface with numerous bits of fine iron wire or small nails.
-These are left projecting so as to engage the final investment and keep the core propped in placed within the mold after the wax has been burned out.
+These are left projecting so as to engage the final investment and keep the core propped in place within the mold after the wax has been burned out.
 From this point on, the casting procedure is identical to directly cast bronzes.

-Obviously, one can make numerous wax intermodels from the same piece mold, and consequently numerous essentially identical bronzes all of which are replicas of the original model.
+Obviously, one can make numerous wax intermodels from the same piece-mold, and consequently numerous essentially identical bronzes all of which are replicas of the original model.
 What is less obvious is that the original model need not be of wax at all.
 Any durable material will serve, even a previously cast bronze.
 Indirect casting permits the sculptor to produce numerous bronze replicas of a popular model.
 This early anticipation of mass production permitted the distribution of sculpture to a much larger audience than ever before and, like the printed book and the engraving, helped spread Renaissance ideals throughout Europe.